cnrancher/docs/content/rancher/v2.x/en/upgrades/upgrades/ha-server-upgrade-helm-airgap/_index.md

 - **kubectl**

-    Follow the kubectl [configuration instructions]({{< baseurl >}}/rancher/v2.x/en/faq/kubectl) and confirm that you can connect to the Kubernetes cluster running Rancher server.
+    Follow the kubectl [configuration instructions]({{< baseurl >}}/rancher/v2.x/en/faq/kubectl) and confirm that you can connect to the Kubernetes cluster running Rancher Server.

 - **helm**